 There is a possible caveat to this for properties that have increased in value by more than $548,250 since the last reverse mortgage, but we have yet to see one that meets this, so we will stick with the rule that applies to almost all borrowers.

-Counseling requirements
+Counseling Requirements

 You must complete the counseling again, even if you have already completed the course.
 You must complete your counseling before the reverse mortgage lender can order any services on your loan (appraisal, title, etc.).